prodasl/zkSNARK-playground/README.md

 1. Define exactly the specific computation you need to carry out (like confirming that a leaf is a member of a Merkle tree).
 This requires determining what variables in your calculation make up your *witness* (in the literature, a witness is just a fancy name for the information you want to keep private).
 If one of your inputs to your circuit is a secret, its part of your witness set.
 2. Write this computation as an algebraic circuit (we'll use circom language to do this).
 3. Compile the circuit into a Rank 1 Constraint System (R1CS) which itself is converted (via the proof system) into a Quadratic Algebraic Program (QAP) and eventually a proving and verifying curcuit.
-4. Perform what is called a **trused setup ceremony** which itself has 2 phases, one of which is circuit dependent (see this [blog](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) from Vitalik Buterin to understand why we do this), to produce some *magic numbers* that are referred to in the literature as a *common reference string*.
+4. Perform what is called a **trused setup ceremony** to produce some *magic numbers* that are referred to in the literature as a *common reference string* (see this [blog](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) from Vitalik Buterin to understand why we do this).
+The common reference string is public information and is used to contruct a proof key and a verification key (also public information) that are used by any participants in your zkSNARK app.
+The Groth16 proof system we will be using has 2 phases to the trusted setup, one phase that is completely independent of the circuit you will be using, and another phase that depends on the circuit you develped and compiled in parts 1-3 earlier.
 Constructing and verifing the proof in zero-knowledge hinges on the proper construction of the common reference string, so the trusted setup ceremony is a big deal for zkSTARK applications.
 5. Using your proving circuit from part 3 and your magic numbers created from the trusted setup ceremony in part 4, generate a proof that you faithfully carried out the calculations you defined in part 1.
 6. Using the verifying proof and the same magic numbers from part 4 that you used in part 5, verify the validity of the proof that was generated in part 5.

-Technically the trusted setup ceremony could be done first, and in fact, you can pull the Powers of Tau artifacts from previous successfull ceremonies from online sources like https://www.trusted-setup-pse.org.
+Technically the trusted setup ceremony could be done first (at least phase 1 could), and in fact, you can pull the Powers of Tau artifacts from previous successfull ceremonies from online sources like https://www.trusted-setup-pse.org.
 Just make sure the artifacts are compatible with the circuit library you're using in your application.

 > **Note**<br>
-I encourage you to look further into R1CS and QAPs and the general mathematics of zkSNARKS.
-However, everything under the hood in zkSNARKs relies on algebraic manipulations of elliptic curves defined over finite fields.
-Unless you have a serious background in Galois theory and algebraic curves, you are unlikely to come up with your own novel (and secure) proof system for zkSNARKs.
+As stated in part 4, the Groth16 proof system has a two phase trusted setup, with the second stage being circuit dependent.
+Other proof systems like
+PLONK and FFLONK do not require this second phase.
+So why are we using a more complicated proof system?
+This is because Groth16 is more computationally efficient for creating and verifying proofs once you've completed the trusted setup.
+If your application is using the same circuit over and over again
+(which it probably will), then Groth16 is your best option for a proof sytem at the moment.

 ## Part 1: Setting up your Docker environment